 The Montclair State University Chorale is the core mixed-voice choir of the Cali School.
-Currently numbering 180 voices, the singers comprise music students majoring in voice performance, music education, instrumental performance, music therapy, composition, as well as non-music majors from other colleges in the University.
+Currently numbering 165 voices, the singers comprise music students majoring in voice performance, music education, instrumental performance, music therapy, composition, as well as non-music majors from other colleges in the University.
 The somatically based choral pedagogy is designed to enable students to expand and refine their musical, vocal, and choral skills, enabling them to function as independent, flexible, and responsive musicians in their subsequent student and professional lives.
 The MSU Chorale specializes in performance of symphonic masterworks.
-They have performed numerous times with the New Jersey Symphony Orchestra (NJSO) under the baton of both Neeme Jarve and Jacques LaCombe.
-Performances include the New York Metropolitan area premiere of Howard Shore’s Academy Award winning score The Lord of the Rings Symphony, the regional premiere of Don McCullough's Let My People Go!, Beethoven’s Ninth Symphony, Mahler’s Symphony No. 3 and Verdi’s Messa da Requiem twice - under the baton of Neeme Järvi (January 2010) and Jacques Lacombe (April 2014).
+They have performed numerous times with the New Jersey Symphony Orchestra (NJSO) under the baton of both Neeme Järve and Jacques LaCombe.
+NJSO masterwork highlights include Howard Shore’s Academy Award winning The Lord of the Rings Symphony, Beethoven’s Ninth Symphony, Mahler’s Symphony No. 3 and Verdi’s epic Messa da Requiem twice - under the baton of Neeme Järvi (January 2010) and Jacques Lacombe (April 2014).
 The Chorale’s highly acclaimed performances of Orff’s Carmina Burana and Verdi Requiem with Maestro Jacques Lacombe were celebrated with limited edition CD releases in September 2011 and December 2015.
 Their performances have included collaborations with the Newark Boys Chorus, Children’s Chorus of Sussex County, and the American Boy Choir.
-Other performance highlights include Requiem’s by Fauré and Duruflé, the Poulenc Gloria, Britten’s Saint Nicholas, Vaughan Williams’ Dona Nobis Pacem, and the regional premiere of Robert Aldridge’s Parables for the 2011 Crawford Concert in collaboration with the MSU Symphony Orchestra.
-Recent performances have included Rutter Gloria, which was recorded and broadcast on NJN television network, and the Verdi Requiem with the NJSO, conducted by Maestro Jacques Lacombe.
+Other concert highlights include Saint Nicolas (Britten), Fauré Requiem, Chichester Psalms (Bernstein), the regional premiere of Parables (Aldridge) in collaboration with the MSU Symphony Orchestra, Annelies (Whitbourn) and Alzeimer's Stories (Cohen) for the 2015 Beatrice Crawford Memorial Concert.